 This workshop will be led by master landscape photographers Paul Gallagher and Michael Pilkington who have many years of experience of photographing in winter conditions in Lofoten and who will give their time to each member and work side by side with you to ensure that they shares thier skills and you return home with stunning images of your stay on the edge of the Arctic Circle.

 One of the aims of this amazing experience it to enable you to visit the the locations you may have seen many times in pictures over the years so you too can make your own picture, but also we want to help you develop your own vision and particular style.
 We all see places in very different ways, so we want you to harness this creative approach which will add a further dimension to your photography that you can apply to anywhere you travel in the future.
 This landscape is certainly dramatic, but also has an essence of fragility and gently beauty.

-Spaces on our Lofoten trip will be limited to a maximum of four per leader which enables Paul and Michael to spend time with you to understand your photography and what you would like to learn.
+Spaces on our Lofoten photography workshop will be limited to a maximum of four per leader which enables Paul and Michael to spend time with you to understand your photography and what you would like to learn.

 2 leaders with a maximum of 8 participants